quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 An algorithm is basically a series of operations you perform to get a desired result.
 What a quantum computing algorithm does is manipulate the probabilities, increasing the probability associated with the desired outcome and decreasing all others. [^footnote] In this way, if the probability associated with the desired state hits 1, then that outcome is guaranteed, which means the behavior is no longer random.

-[^footnote]: Quantum operations are carried out by applying what are known as *quantum gates.*
+[^footnote]: Quantum operations are carried out by applying what are known as *quantum gates,* logic operations that are the building block of quantum circuits, and analogous to classical logic gates in conventional digital circuits.

 So there you have it.
 Now that you have an overview of qubits, quantum superposition, and measurements, you know the physics behind the marbles in Whiskerton.